 My friend Amanda Smith, DVM, who walked us through the loss of both of our dogs, said this: “I like to tell kids that even though God only gives our pets to us for a short period of time, we have to remind ourselves how lucky we were to get to give them a happy life.”

-Over time, you can help your children focus on good memories of their pet.
+Over time, you can help your children focus on good memories of their pets.
 Share your happy memories or funny stories about the pet with your child.
 Help your child find gratitude for the happy times they spent together and the love they shared.

 And remind them that love never ends.